PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 because Python 3.12 resolves the incompatible Python 3.10 libtorch; no model conversion or inference was run.

+Conv2D/depthwise/transpose-Conv2D and Conv3D filter physicalization now lives in the Torch-free layout owner and enumerates only those op families through the normalizer's shared graph index.
+Shared weight buffers retain the one- rewrite contract, and shape/signature updates remain unchanged.
+A focused shared-filter fixture brings the Torch-free suite to 90 tests; no model conversion or inference was run.

 ## `fb-refactor4` rank-four bounded-family checkpoint

 The first sixteen bounded families of the rank-four generic NHWC